AnyChart/docs.anychart.com/Gantt_Chart/Timeline.md

 ## Visualisation

-Despite being quite different in usage and purposes,
+Despite being quite different in usage and purposes, markers behave identically when it comes to coloring, positioning and shaping them

 ### Hover
 ### Select